Skip to main content

 If you already have File Layouts set up, contact your Superannuation Funds or Clearing House for advice on their file specifications (i.e., what fields are required).

-To combine information for Superannuation into one file, ensure that the funds you wish to append contain the same output file name and path.
+To combine information for Superannuation into one file, ensure that the funds you wish to append use the same File Layout and that the path and file name is correc:.

 Files are generated through Superannuation Processing.
-This process collates superannuation values owed to each superannuation fund as at a date.
-Before starting this process, ensure that you back up your data and that you have deleted or renamed any previous superannuation files created by this process.
+This collates superannuation values that haven't been processed, for Period End Dates up to the Process To date, where End of Pay has been completed.
+Before starting this process, ensure that you back up your data and that you have deleted or renamed any previous superannuation files.

 To generate a superannuation file: